 - Then the staff heard it.
 They too, weren’t surprised as I had shared my learning along the way.

-- Then a large group of our leaders heard it at a leadership community.
+- Then a large group of our leaders heard it at a leadership gathering.

-- Then the church heard it in last week’s morning message.
+- Then the church heard it in a morning message.

-- Finally, I’m mailing out a 90 day progress report this week which repeats the vision for those who may have missed it Sunday.
+- Finally, after my first 90 days I mailed out a progress report which repeated the vision for those who may have missed it on the Sunday I shared it.

 4. Maximize the visual component.

 Since one third of our brains are involved in visual processing, we hired an artist to translate the vision into a clear and compelling visual format.
-We did and will visually reinforce the vision in several ways I’ve listed below.
-And, I’ve include the logos the artist designed for us here.
+We visually reinforced the vision in several ways I’ve listed below.
+I’ve include the logos the artist designed for us here.

 - We incorporated it into my Sunday sermon presentation on the screen.